|Current Workshop | Overview||Back | Print | Home ||

 Submission of a proposal for a workshop is open to any individual or group of scientists from any country.
-Evaluation of the workshops is primarily focused on scientific quality, but factors like impact and the interest from the Dutch scientific community are also considered.
+Evaluation of the workshops is primarily focused on scientific quality, but factors like impact, the composition of the group of participants, and the interest from the Dutch scientific community are also considered.
 When this is in order the boards are also keen to see that the workshop will make good use of the facilities offered by the Lorentz Center.
 Most importantly, that the participants will not spend all the time listening to lectures.

 The Lorentz Center is assisted by scientific advisory boards to advise and guide the scientific program.
 The members of the boards are scientists from a broad selection of (mostly) Dutch universitites.
 The term for board members is 4-5 years.
 The task of the boards is four fold: Scientific evaluation of submitted proposals, a breeding ground for ideas for new topics, advice on the development of the Center, and provide personal contact to a wide range of research fields and institutions.

-Currently the following seven scientific advisory boards are active:
+Currently the following eight scientific advisory boards are active:

 The Lorentz Center submits the workshop proposals to the scientific advisory boards for evaluation.
 Workshops spanning several scientific disciplines may be evaluated by more than one board.
 When necessary, external referees are consulted.
 Approval of a workshop includes a financial commitment from the Lorentz Center.
 Workshop proposals are submitted for evaluation three times per year:15 January, 15 May and 15 September.

-If you would like to submit a workshop proposal, you should consult Henriette Jensenius ( , telephone +31 (0)71 527 5580), who is in charge of the science planning and evaluation.
-She is happy to discuss with you a preliminary proposal or idea.
-Feedback at an early stage enhances the chance of a succesful application.
+If you would like to submit a workshop proposal, you should consult Henriette Jensenius ( , telephone +31 (0)71 527 5580), who is in charge of the science planning and evaluation, or supervising astronomy, mathematics, and physics.
+They are happy to discuss a preliminary proposal or idea with you.
+Feedback at an early stage, in our experience, increases the chance of a succesful application.